abdilmajid/faceRecognitionAppReact/README.md

 <img src="readme/04errorreg.png" alt="error2" height=360 align="center"/></p>
 <br>

 :star: When a user submits the **Registration** form, the app sends that data to the server which inserts it to the database.
 The data is inserted into a login and user table.
 When the user first creates an account they enter a password which is stored as a hash.
-When the user tries to loggin again the server uses **BCRYPT** to validate the password.
+When the user tries to login again the server uses **BCRYPT** to validate the password.

 <p align="center">